SuperOfficeDocs/superoffice-docs/user-guide/en/faq/create.md

 By creating FAQ entries, your organisation can build up a comprehensive collection of questions and answers which both customers and staff can use to find useful information.
 There are two ways to create FAQ entries:

 * A user can create an FAQ entry, based on communication with a customer in **Requests**.
-See [Create an FAQ entry from a request](#create-faq-entries-from-a-request).
-* An administrator can create an FAQ entry directly in **Knowledge Base &gt; FAQ**.
-See [Create new FAQ entries](#create-new-faq).
+* An administrator can create an FAQ entry directly in **Knowledge Base > FAQ**.

 ## Create FAQ entries from a request

-If you reply to an enquiry and think the same question may arise again, it is a good idea to create a reply that can be reused and made available to all customers. [!include[To do this](../includes/to-do-this.md)]
+If you reply to an enquiry and think the same question may arise again, it is a good idea to create a reply that can be reused and made available to all customers.

-1. Open a request.
-See [Process requests][1].
+1. [Open a request][1].

 2. Click the ![icon][img1] **Actions** button and select **Publish to FAQ**.
 This takes you to the **FAQ entry properties** screen.